 b) Add-On Features at No Extra Cost

 In essence, these features are not inherent in a standard PBX system.
-Rather, they are add-on features which you have to pay for separately.
+Rather, they are add-on features that you have to pay for separately.

 By comparison, VoIP phone services include many of these features at no additional cost.
-No fork out extra for whatever feature you think could be useful for your business.
+No need to pay extra for whatever feature you think could be useful for your business.

 c) Repurposed Manpower